 - Coalitions like Seattle Restaurants United and Facebook groups like Support the ID – Community United have formed for advocacy and connections.

-At Business Impact NW, our team is here to guide you through the resources, connections, business changes, and anything else your business needs in order to preserve the vibrant communities we serve as we emerge from this pandemic.
+Our team is here to guide you through the resources, connections, business changes, and anything else your business needs.
+Our goal is to preserve the vibrant communities as we emerge from this pandemic.